 And with that he disappeared back into the churchyard, leaving me to negotiate the final few fields to Penzance Youth Hostel.
 It's been a quiet and decidedly uneventful start; that's 11 miles done, 1100 to go.

-1 The fastest woman to run from Land's End to John o'Groats is Sharon Gayter, who ran it in 12 days, 16 hours and 23 minutes in .
-Oh, and she has asthma: beat that.
+1 For more details see the Guinness World Records site.
+Meanwhile, the fastest woman to run from Land's End to John o'Groats is Marina Anderson, who ran it in 12 days, 15 hours and 46 minutes in (which you can also see on the Guinness World Records site).